5 ways to avoid a bad fencing job and 3 signs you’ve found a good fencer

-“For me, as a contractor, I notice poor fences before I notice good fences because a good fence is there and it’s not offensive to the eye, where a poorly constructed fence… as a rule, fences that are poorly constructed, you will keep on finding things wrong with them, there will be numerous things wrong with them, not just one.”
+“For me, as a contractor, I notice poor fences before I notice good fences because a good fence isn’t offensive to the eye.
+As a rule, fences that are poorly constructed, you will keep on finding things wrong with them, there will be numerous things wrong with them, not just one.”

 So you imagine Simon’s horror at the fencing job seen here, put up on the Southland lifestyle block of Annette Tuffery by a contractor whose ad she found in the local paper.
 Months later, Simon still pauses for a few seconds before he can articulate his incredulity at what he saw on Annette’s block.

 “I was lost for words.
 I said to her something that she didn’t want to hear, but it’s probably the worst fencing attempt I’ve ever seen, everything was substandard a total mess.
 I don’t know how to describe it.
 Total incompetency.”

 Annette supplied all the materials herself and paid in advance for the labour on this shocker of a fencing job.
 When she realised things were going bad, she complained but the resulting argument left her out of pocket by $7000 and with fences that were completely inadequate and in some places, barely standing.

 Desperate for help, she got in touch with FCANZ to talk about her situation.
 By complete coincidence, Simon was in Southland at a field day and about to lead a meeting of local FCANZ members.
 When they heard her story, they felt so sorry for her they offered to chip in some time to help out.
 A few days later a team of volunteers was on-site to get the job done right.

 Simon Fuller says if you’re investing in new fences, there are steps you can take to make sure you pay for a fence that’s going to last, and that the process is positive for you and your contractor.